-During and immediately after your extraction, you won’t feel any pain due to the anesthesia and sedation used during the process of extracting your tooth.
+During and immediately after your extraction, you won’t feel any pain due to the anesthesia used during the process of extracting your tooth.
 However, as this begins to wear off, you will likely start to experience some pain and discomfort.

 The pain, bruising, and swelling of your tooth will usually peak and then begin to go away within about 1-3 days.
 The extraction site may feel very sore and tender during this time.
 This is normal.
 Your pain should mostly be gone within a week.

 If you are still experiencing a lot of pain after a week post-extraction, you should schedule a follow-up appointment with Dr. Ben Friberg.
 You may have developed “dry socket” due to dislodging your blood clot.
 You could also be experiencing other post-extraction complications.

 Once your tooth has been extracted, you’ll be sent home.
 You should not go back to work or do any kind of serious physical activity after your extraction.
 You will need to take it easy for the rest of the day, and you should limit your physical activity for the next 2-3 days.

 Bleeding is normal.
 Change out your gauze dressings every 3-4 hours, or whenever they are soaked with blood.
 Keep your head elevated when lying down to avoid prolonging the bleeding.
 Bleeding will mostly stop within a day or so.

 If Dr. Friberg has given you a prescription for pain medication, you should fill it as soon as you can, and take it as directed.
 If not, you can take over-the-counter medication like ibuprofen, acetaminophen or naproxen to help with pain and inflammation.
 Icing the cheek near the extraction site can also help with pain and swelling.